 - Because documents are accessed using a browser, there is no security software on the local computer / remote device to enforce document controls.
 If you allow printing you therefore cannot prevent printing to file formats such as PDF or stop screen grabbing applications from taking high quality screenshots of content.

 See also Is dataroom security adequate for secure document sharing.

 So, secure deal rooms for M&A secure document sharing?

 Secure dealing rooms were developed using the techniques of a central control system administered by IT departments.
 They achieved considerable success, although they did not prevent their users from being able to obtain copies of documents and pass them on without detection.

 Cloud hosted secure deal rooms expanded on the need to share documents securely outside of the contraints of an internal IT system but also have major shortcomings.
 These password based systems have still not addressed being able to stop users sharing sensitive documents with others – they just provide better monitoring so you can see ‘who’ (what login details) has accessed what documents.

-DRM solutions for documents that don’t rely on passwords or plugins provide a much more secure solution to document sharing and distribution.
+DRM solutions for documents that don’t rely on passwords or plugins provide a much more secure solution to M&A document sharing and distribution.
 They provide better control over the use of documents, lock use to devices and locations so they cannot be shared, and provide better operational flexibility for those who have to set up and administer the secure distribution of sensitive information.